ibm-cloud-docs/hlf-support/vscode-extension.md

     Where:
     - **metadata:** is the name that is given to the workspace.
 In this example, it is `ibm-hlfsupport-sample-devfile`.
 Users should specify their own value for this property.
     - **components: - type: cheEditor** is the default **Eclipse Theia editor** that is automatically included in the CodeReady Workspaces and is not a required component in a Devfile.
 However, the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric extension requires a higher memory limit than the default, so it must be included along with the `memoryLimit` property to override the defaults.
-    - **components: - type: chePlugin** is the reference to the **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric VS Code extension**.
+    - **components: - type: chePlugin** is the reference to the **{{site.data.keyword.IBM_notm}} Blockchain Platform VS Code extension**.
 The sample includes a reference to the latest version of our extension by using a URL from GitHub: `https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases/latest/download/ibm-blockchain-platform-che.yaml`.
 This means that whenever the workspace starts or restarts, the latest version of our extension is installed.
 It is expected that updates are published to the extension every two weeks.

     If you prefer to pin your workspace to a specific version of the VS Code extension, go to the [GitHub Releases page](https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases) and navigate to the URL for the version you prefer.
 Scroll down to the Assets twistie for that release to locate a set of files.
 Copy the URL for the file named `ibm-blockchain-platform-che-x.y.z.yaml`, for example `ibm-blockchain-platform-che-1.0.31.yaml`.
 The URL should look similar to: `https://github.com/IBM-Blockchain/blockchain-vscode-extension/releases/download/v1.0.31/ibm-blockchain-platform-che-1.0.31.yaml`.
 Paste this URL into the `reference` field, replacing the URL provided in the sample.
     {: tip}